 1. Childcare Subsidy for TSSU Meetings

 For TSSU members who attend General Membership meetings and other TSSU committee meetings, a small subsidy is available to help offset the costs of childcare.
-For more details, see the TSSU Childcare Subsidy Request Form (doc or pdf).
+For more details, see the TSSU Childcare Subsidy Request Form (online or printable pdf).
 This form may be turned in at a TSSU meeting, at the TSSU office (AQ 5129), or by email to email@example.com.

 2. TSSU Membership Childcare Fund

 The TSSU Childcare Fund was changed in the last round of bargaining so we now control the fund.
 TSSU also won a large grievance settlement, as SFU was misappropriating money from the fund.
 Because of this, we now have access to a childcare fund that is easy to apply to and accessible to all members.
 The TSSU General Membership decided to disburse the large surplus won through the grievance before the expiry of the current Collective Agreement in April 2019.
 As planned, the money has now run out — through the fund we have disbursed more than $450 000 to hundreds of parents and children.

 There have been important changes to the fund as of Spring 2019.

 This is something you, as a member of the TSSU General Membership, can help us address in our current round of bargaining. $55 800 per year is not enough to fund all applicants to the Childcare Fund.
 The average amount needed per semester (based on past disbursements) is $78 615.